 I also absolutely love the combination of Dandelion wish, Vanilla paste, Rasberry smoothie, and monologue.
 It gives me a happy vibe while still staying girly and retro.
 I chose to have yellow Dandelion wish as the first main color and Rasberry smoothie for small accents.
 I might actually paint the tabletop trim for the play table with it as well!
 I recently thrifted a Nilo lego tabletop from the Facebook marketplace for free!
 And so excited to bring it back to life!

-Mood board for a kid's playroom makeover
+Mood board for our kid's playroom

 I created an inspirational mood board for the kid's playroom in retro style.